amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 ### Master Method for Binary Search

-The binary search algorithm slit `n` on half until a solution is found or array is exhausted.
+The binary search algorithm slit `n` in half until a solution is found or the array is exhausted.
 So, using the Master Method:

 > T(n) = a T(n/b) + f(n)